danielgrenzowski/TwitterSentiments/README.md

 Swift project that uses IBM's AlchemyLanguage to analyze recent tweets returned by Twitter's open search API.
 Still a work-in-progress :)

 ## Deployment Info
-This project is built for iOS 9.3 and above.
+This project is built for iOS 9.3.
 It requires Cocoa Pods for the TwitterKit and Fabric frameworks, and Carthage to manage the required frameworks for IBM's Watson iOS SDK.

 ## Install Cocoa Pods
 1. Ensure your podfile contains the following pods:
 `pod 'Fabric'`
 `pod 'TwitterKit'`